Prairie View A&M Panthers basketball

 The Prairie View A&M Panthers basketball team is the men's basketball team that represents Prairie View A&M University in Prairie View, Texas, United States.
 The school's team currently competes in the Southwestern Athletic Conference (SWAC).
 PVAMU won the 1962 NAIA Tournament.
+The Panthers have appeared twice in the NCAA Division I men's basketball tournament, most recently in 2019.

 TSU basketball rivalry

 The Prairie View A&M-Texas Southern basketball rivalry is the most anticipated and highest attended basketball series in the SWAC.
 The February 2018 match up at Prairie View A&M saw a home crowd of approximately 4,000 which was the largest for the season.

 Postseason results

-NCAA tournament results
+NCAA Division I

 The Panthers have appeared twice in the NCAA tournament.
 Their record is 0–2.

+NCAA Division II

+The Panthers appeared twice in the NCAA Division II men's basketball tournament.
+Their record was 2–2.

 NAIA Tournament results

 The Panthers have appeared in one NAIA Tournament in which they were National Champions with a 5–0 record in 1962.

 SWAC Tournament

 The Prairie View A&M Panthers have won the SWAC Tournament in 1998 and 2019.
 The team has made several championship game appearances.